SelectCode/apply/README.md

 Forget about dry, whiteboard interviews or theoretical LeetCode questions.
 We prioritize a harmonious team fit, hands-on experience, critical thinking, and a structured problem-solving approach.

-In this repository, you'll find a series of challenges designed to mirror the kind of work we do at SelectCode.
+In this repository, you' ll find a series of challenges designed to mirror the kind of work we do at SelectCode.
 Choose one (or more!) to showcase your skills and apply for a position with us.

 ## How to Get Started?